Does IBS cause fatigue?

 - Associated with a change in the frequency of stool (meaning that you’re tending towards either an increase or a decrease in the number of bowel movements you experience each day).

 - Associated with a change in the form (appearance) of stool (check out the Bristol Stool Chart.
-If you notice a dramatic change in your stool, then this section gets marked as positive).
+If you notice a dramatic change in your stool, then this section is marked positive).

 These rather vague descriptions are then sub-classified based on the predominant manifestation.
 The IBS sub-types include:

-- IBS-M will have alternating or mixed loose stools and constipation.
+- Those with IBS-M suffer from alternating or mixed loose stools and constipation.

 How do you know what type of IBS you have?

-The Bristol Stool Chart is a great way to determine whether your bowel movements are too loose, too firm, or, just right.
+The Bristol Stool Chart, shown on the chart, is a great way to determine whether your bowel movements are too loose, too firm, or, just right.
 (6)

-Healthy bowel movements are thought to be type 3 and 4.
+Types 3 and 4 are healthy bowel movements.
 As you move up the scale (towards 1 and 2) your bowel movements move towards constipation (IBS-C).
 As you move down the scale (towards 5, 6, and 7) you move towards diarrhea (IBS-D).
 But remember, in order to classify as IBS, abdominal pain must also be present!

 For most, their IBS seems to fluctuate dramatically.
 This can make it incredibly confusing to uncover what might actually be causing your symptoms.